faizanahemad/science-reader/new_features.md

 - Debug if SERPAPI is used?
 [Done] Brightdata is used.
 - Gpt main UI web search, link reading, custom web search, scholar search wtih custom depth level.
 [Nope]
 - Keep a 15 sec timeout for web scraping zenrows calls for any page.
-- Block list and whitelist domains for web search for any single chat and global.
+- Block list and whitelist domains for web search for any single chat and global for users.
 - Targetted site search like reddit or arxiv only.
 - Fix remove last turn to remove the last summary as well.
 [Done]